-The NEA is an extended design and make project.
-Students are assessed on the quality and accuracy of the final manufactured product, along with the content of their design portfolio.
+For the NEA, you will design and make a solution to a problem set by the exam board.
+You are assessed on the quality and accuracy of the final manufactured product, along with the content of your design portfolio.

 What will be assessed in the NEA?